Unrated and Rated Chess Tournaments for children in Denver and the Front Range!

 A2) The second tie-break is total number of players on each team (this encourages participation).
 The team with more players in the divisions wins.

 A3) The third and final tie-break is the sum of individual tie-breaks, in order posted above, of the top two finishers on the team.

-A) ELIGIBILITY: A player must compete in at least 4 of the seven events to be eligible for an end of year SERIES PRIZE.
+A) ELIGIBILITY: A player must compete in at least six of the nine events to be eligible for an end of year SERIES PRIZE.
 This encourages participation.

 C3) The third and final tie-break is final event finish.
 The player who placed highest in the final event wins.
 (If neither played in the final event, we go backwards to the next to last final event, etc.)

 D) MULTIPLE SECTION PLAYERS: Some players compete in multiple sections.
 Sometimes this is a result of “playing up” with an older group, or from players becoming rated.

 D1) Players who “play up” will have scores accumulated from different sections.
 The scores of such players will be applied to the section where the MAJORITY of his\her games were played.
 If an equal number of games were played in each section, the score will be applied in the section where it gives the player the LESSER prize.
 This results in less prize impact on other players.
 This also discourages players from trying to create a score to apply selectively and advantageously at the last event.

 D2) Players who become RATED will have their scores applied to wherever the majority of their games were played as in D1.